 Inside OnePagePay we keep data about contacts (name, email, contact id from Stripe) and transactions (date, amount, product name, transaction id from Stripe).
 This information is kept to help you segment the purchases.
-Credit card information (number, cvc, exp date) never sent to our servers, we use stripe tokens to charge the cards and they are not stored in our database.
+Credit card information (number, cvc, exp date) is never sent to our servers, we use stripe tokens to charge the cards and they are not stored in our database.

 Since we don’t send or store information about the credit cards on our servers, OnePagePay doesn’t have to comply with the full PCI spec.
 However, the whole process is PCI compliant, because Stripe or PayPal cover most of the requirements.
 On our side we use SSL encryption everywhere (Browser -> Stripe -> OnePagePay -> HubSpot).
 The database only allows connections from the application itself and blocks everything else.

-OnePagePay is backed by Amazon AWS which is proven and secure infrastructure provider:- Amazon RDS (Postgres) as storage- Amazon S3 as CDN for CSS and JS files- CloudFlare as DNS provider- The application is deployed as docker containers with auto recovery mode.
+OnePagePay is backed by Amazon AWS which is a proven and secure infrastructure provider:- Amazon RDS (Postgres) as storage- Amazon S3 as CDN for CSS and JS files- CloudFlare as DNS provider- The application is deployed as docker containers with auto recovery mode.

 If HubSpot operate with 2 (or more) availability zones, then what about OnePagePay?